mvanbrab/water-level/doc/water-level-receiver-software.md

 ## Testing

-Some DEBUG... preprocesser definitions are available to assist debugging the code.
+Some DEBUG... preprocessor definitions are available to assist debugging the code.
 They provide possibilities to output debug information and to provide fake input.